arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 The maps of cholera deaths from 1854 might not contain the names of the individuals who died, but they do contain enough information to reconstruct a pretty good picture of which individuals are represented simply by looking at who lives, or lived at each address.
 As a researcher using geospatial data, you have additional responsibility to keep data private.

 Depending on where and how you obtain your geospatial data, it might have precise locations or it may have already been processed in order to protect privacy.
-For example if you are working with 2020 US Census Data, the data you are looking at has been processed using a method called [differential privacy](https://www.census.gov/programs-surveys/decennial-census/decade/2020/planning-management/process/disclosure-avoidance.html).
+[Differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) is a mathematical approach to protecting the privacy of individuals when sharing aggregate data.
+For example differential privacy is a cornerstone of the [2020 US Census Disclosure Avoidance System](https://www.census.gov/programs-surveys/decennial-census/decade/2020/planning-management/process/disclosure-avoidance.html).
 That might mean that you need to aggregate data in order to get accurate results.

 Even if you have approval to **use** fully identified location data in your analyses, you need to make sure that the data you ultimately **publish** does not violate the privacy of any research subjects.